yochaigal/kettlewright/README.md

 - **docker** - A platform for building and managing containerized applications.
 More on docker [here](https://www.docker.com/).
 - **flask** -  A lightweight Python web framework for building web applications.
 More on flask [here](https://flask.palletsprojects.com/en/3.0.x/)
 - **sqlite** - A fast, self-contained and full-featured SQL database engine.
 More on SQLite [here](https://www.sqlite.org/).
+- **redis** - A real-time in-memory data structure store used as a database, cache, and message broker.
+More on redis [here](https://redis.io/).